 South Korea’s MFG tenders for up to 140,000 tonnes corn - traders

-The deadline for submission of price offers in the tender is also Wednesday, June 29.
+The deadline for submission of price offers in the tender is believed to be Wednesday, July 6.

-The corn is sought in two consignments of up to 70,000 tonnes for arrival in South Korea around Oct.
-5 and Oct.
-10. The corn can be sourced from optional origins and Black Sea region corn will also be accepted.
+The corn is sought in two consignments of up to 70,000 tonnes for arrival in South Korea in October and November.

 (Reporting by Michael Hogan)